AmooMaD/Multiphase-LBM/README.md

 Usage notes:
 Start with the provided driver PulsatileBloodFlow2D(); open the generated sol_*.vtk in ParaView to inspect pressure/velocity fields and the evolving lumen.
 Adjust compliance α, relaxation time τ, and pressure waveform to explore different Womersley/Reynolds regimes and severed vs. intact vessel scenarios.

+How to build & run (Linux)

+In the project’s main folder, make the script executable:

+chmod +x compile.sh

+Compile:

+./compile.sh

+Run the executable (generated in the out/ folder):

+cd out
+./COOLBM

+Notes: This code is based on the CooLBM platform and is CPU-parallelized (C++17 std::execution::par_unseq).
+Open the generated sol_*.vtk files in ParaView to visualize pressure/velocity fields and wall motion.